Interpretable and Steerable Concept Bottleneck Sparse Autoencoders: Related Work

 \section{Related Work}

 \textbf{Sparse Autoencoders.} SAEs aim to discover interpretable features in neural networks by learning overcomplete decompositions of activations~\cite{makhzani2013ksae}.
 Recent work \cite{bricken2023monosemanticity, huben2024sparse} showed SAEs can decompose LLM representations into monosemantic features.
-Various architectural innovations improved SAEs, like Batch-Top-$k$ sparsity~\cite{bussmann2024batchtopk}, JumpReLU~\cite{rajamanoharan2024jumping}, and Matryoshka SAEs \cite{bussmann2025learning} with multi-level feature hierarchies.
+Various architectural innovations improved SAEs, like Batch-Top-$k$ sparsity~\cite{bussmann2024batchtopk}, JumpReLU~\cite{rajamanoharan2024jumping}, and Matryoshka SAEs \cite{bussmann2025learning} with multi-level feature hierarchies \cite{costa2025from}.
 Large-scale efforts trained LLM SAEs across multiple layers and models~\cite{lieberum2024gemma, gao2025scaling}, with systematic benchmarks \cite{karvonen2025saebench}.
-However, we uncover two key limitations of SAEs: their unsupervised training does not guarantee the discovery of user-desired concepts, and many SAE neurons exhibit low interpretability or utility in downstream steering \cite{arad2025saes}.
+However, we uncover two key limitations of SAEs: they do not guarantee the discovery of user-desired concepts, and many SAE neurons exhibit low interpretability or utility in downstream steering \cite{arad2025saes,fel2025archetypal,wu2025axbench,karvonen2025saebench, kantamneni2025are,yan2025visual}.